|

 Ruadh."

-- ORNA:
+- ORNA

-meaning "pine tree."
+light" or "pine tree."

-- Variant of Ornat,
+- Variant spelling of English Ornat,

 meaning "little sallow one."

-- ORNAT:
+- ORNAT

-English form of Irish/Gaelic Odharnait, meaning
+- Anglicized form of Irish Gaelic Odharnait, meaning

 "little sallow one."